yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/HTML_Questions.md

 ## HTML Questions
 <br/>

-:white_check_mark: 1.
-What Is Semantic Elements?
+1. What Are Semantic Elements?

 > - Elements with a meaning, it can clearly describes its meaning to both the browser and the developer. <br/>
 > - I.g., \<header>, \<footer>, \<nav>, etc.
 <br/>

-:white_check_mark: 1.2 Why Use Semantic Elements?
+1.2 Why Use Semantic Elements?

 > - Improving SEO and making maintain easily
 <br/>

-:white_check_mark: 2.
-What Is The New Features in HTML5?
+2. What Are The New Features in HTML5?

 > - Simplified doctype string : \<!DOCTYPE html>.
 > - Data-* attributes.